 My feet had just crossed on to the blacktop of the parking lot from the fields when I heard a large amount of confidence exuding from a student-athlete.
 This high school student was boldly stating to their (seemingly unconvinced) parents of being 100% sure there would be a full athletic scholarship offer to play their sport in college.
 In continuing to state their case, “All of those coaches were there today and I helped with all of the scoring today.
 I either assisted or scored every chance I had.
 Plus, I’m All-Conference.
 Trust me, they want me!”

 Was the athlete talented?
 Yes.
 However, I’m not so sure the athlete knows what being a college athlete really entails and why we call it the “recruiting process”.
-Having been a college coach for 14 years and the author of the upcoming book (due out late 2018), “Looking For A FULL RIDE?: An Insider’s Recruiting Guide,” the comments did not surprise me at all as I heard so many similar words from potential recruits.
+Having been a college coach for 14 years and the author of the upcoming book (due out Summer 2019), “Looking For A FULL RIDE?: An Insider’s Recruiting Guide,” the comments did not surprise me at all as I heard so many similar words from potential recruits.
 But as I started my car’s ignition, it made me start to think about this blog and how I wanted to help provide some perspective.

 Having interviewed 65 college coaches and athletic directors across all divisions and all sports for this upcoming book, I saw some very common themes coaches want in their prospective student-athletes.
 Are they looking for talented athletes to help them win championships?
 YES!